stat20-summer/website/content/syllabus.md

 self-reliance when it comes to the coding portion of the course.
 In that
 vein:

-the following examples of collaboration **are** allowed and in fact encouraged!
+The following examples of collaboration **are** allowed (and encouraged).

+-   Googling the text of an error message.
 -   Discussing how to solve a problem with a classmate.
 -   Showing your code to a classmate along with an error message or confusing output.
 -   Posting snippets of your code to the discussion forum when seeking help.
--   Helping other students solve questions on the discussion with conceptual pointers or snippets of code that doesn't give away the entire answer.
+-   Helping other students solve questions on the discussion with conceptual pointers or snippets of code that don't give away the entire answer.
--   Googling the text of an error message.
 -   Copying small snippets of code from answers on *Stack Overflow*, **with proper citation**.